-The start of 2017 has been like a whirlwind of festivities.
+The start of the year has been like a whirlwind of festivities.
 This week Hindu devotees of Lord Murugan, son of creator Lord Shiva, celebrate Thaipusam.
 It is a festival with very particular traditions, and gathers not only devotees but many curious observers to the main shrine at Batu Caves.

 While Thaipusam is an amazing cultural experience to enjoy with kids, some practical tips will help to make the trip more enjoyable:

 - Always try to go early, a combination of the mid-day sun and heaving crowds is never a good thing, especially with children.